Fidelisaboke/Fidelisaboke/README.md

 I'm a Computer Science student interested in Full-stack development.

 *   ✉️  You can contact me at [fidelisaboke@gmail.com](mailto:fidelisaboke@gmail.com)
-*   🧠  I'm learning React, ML in Python, and Kotlin
+*   🧠  I'm learning React, Python, and Kotlin
 *   ⚡  Scratch is the best for learning programming from scratch

 ## Skills